Dred Scott: Freedom

 Following the ruling, the Chaffees deeded the Scott family to Republican Congressman Taylor Blow, who manumitted them on May 26, 1857.
 Scott worked as a porter in a St. Louis hotel, but his freedom was short-lived; he died from tuberculosis in September 1858.
 He was survived by his wife and his two daughters.

 Scott was originally interred in Wesleyan Cemetery in St. Louis.
 When this cemetery was closed nine years later, Taylor Blow transferred Scott's coffin to an unmarked plot in the nearby Catholic Calvary Cemetery, St. Louis, which permitted burial of non-Catholic slaves by Catholic owners.
 Some of Scott's family members have claimed that he was a Catholic.
 A local tradition later developed of placing Lincoln pennies on top of Scott's gravestone for good luck.

-Harriet Scott outlived her husband by eighteen years, dying on June 17, 1876 and was buried in Greenwood Cemetery in Hillsdale, Missouri.
-Their daughter, Eliza, married and had two sons.
+Harriet Scott outlived her husband by eighteen years, dying on June 17, 1876.
+Their daughter, Eliza, married and had three sons.
 Their other daughter, Lizzie, never married but, following Eliza's early death, helped raise her nephews.

 One of Eliza's sons died young, but the other married and has descendants, some of whom still live in St. Louis as of 2023, including Lynne M. Jackson, Scott's great-great-granddaughter, who led the successful effort to install a new towering memorial at Dred Scott's grave at Calvary Cemetery on September 30, 2023.